smorad/um_cisc_7404/14_llm.typ

 RLHF $=$ Offline RL with preferences (human-selected returns)

 ==
-*Question:* What are the offline RL methods?
-+ Weighted behavioral cloning with rewards/returns
-    - RWR, MARWIL, etc
-+ Q learning with constraints
-    - BCQ, CQL, etc
-    - Constraints prevent overextrapolation
-+ Inverse RL
-    - Learn reward function from dataset, then use online RL

-Most people use approaches 1 and 3

-*Question:* Why not approach 2? *Answer:* I don't know, try it out!

-==
 Generative pretraining/imitation learning is 99% of training
 - $pi$ learns smart responses, but mixed with many idiot responses
 - Focus is general knowledge and language understanding